Angle of Banking Calculator

 🔎 Remember that centrifugal force doesn't exist: it is an apparent force that comes from inertia.
 The magnitude of this apparent force equals the one of the centripetal force, which, pointing inward, causes the turning.

-We will study the tilted turn using the formalism of the inclined plane but from a different perspective.
+We will study the tilted turn using the formalism of the inclined plane — the same we met at the inclined plane calculator — but from a different perspective.
 Consider the normal force , perpendicular to the plane, and consider its vertical and horizontal components.
-Usually, we consider the normal force a component itself.
+What's the normal force?
+Glad you asked: our normal force calculator is here to help!

-The two components (obtained with the sine and cosine trigonometric functions) are:
+The two components (obtained with the sine and cosine, we met those at the trigonometric functions calculator) are:

 - The vertical component, which is nothing but the weight of the vehicle;